Use this free CD calculator to find out how much interest is earned on a CD.

 Today’s top widely available 3-month CD pays 1 percent APY.
 A 3-month CD could be a great place to invest for short-term financial obligations, like establishing a rainy day fund you can eventually transfer to a savings account.

 Savers have tons of places to park their cash.
 But choosing between a savings account and a certificate of deposit (CD) can be difficult.

 A CD allows you to tuck away your money at a bank and earn fixed interest on that money until the CD matures.
 But because 3-month CDs are pretty short investments, banks tend to offer lower interest rates on these when compared to a high-yield savings account.

-The top saving accounts pay around 2.5 percent APY.
+The top savings accounts pay around 1.35 percent annual percentage yield (APY).
 But the average yield is much lower (0.10 percent APY).
 If you’re hoping to earn a higher rate of return and you want the money you invest to be accessible, consider buying a 3-month CD.

-The best 3-month CD rates available from banks and credit unions pay more than six times the national average of 0.34 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 3-month CD rates available from banks and credit unions pay more than five times the national average of 0.17 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.

 Comparison shopping is a must when you’re looking for the best 3-month CD rates.
 There are multiple types of CDs, including bump-up CDs and liquid CDs.
 But the top 3-month CD rates are usually found in the form of a traditional CD.